Irène Frain

-Irène Frain (née Le Pohon; 22 May 1950, Lorient, Morbihan) is a French novelist, journalist, and historian.
+Irène Frain (née Le Pohon; born 22 May 1950 in Lorient, Morbihan) is a French novelist, journalist, and historian.
 She is a founding member of the Women's Forum for the Economy and Society.

 Biography

 Irene Frain was born into a very close but destitute family.
 Her first book was a history of the golden age of maritime Brittany titled Quand les Bretons peuplaient les mers (When the Bretons inhabited the seas) published in 1979.
 She studied at the lycée Dupuy-de-Lôme de Lorient, where she obtained a degree in Classics in 1972.
 From 1972 to 1978 she taught classics at different high schools in Lagny-sur-Marne and Champigny-sur-Marne and finally Jacques Decour in Paris.
 From 1975 to 1981 she taught Latin and Latin literature at the Université de la Sorbonne Nouvelle in Paris.

 She dedicated her first novel, The Nabob (1982), to René Madec.
 The novel's plot was about a small Breton cabin boy who became a mogul in India.
 This epic tale of 18th century India was a success, and her subsequent novels honed further her talents: an acute sense of intrigue, a sometimes dry and at other times flamboyant style, attempts at empathy with her characters, some humor, and an abundant imagination.

 Some of her novels are Modern Style (1984), Désirs (Desire) (1986), Secret de famille (Secret Family) (1989), Histoire de Lou (History of Lou) (1990), Devi (1992), L’homme fatal (Fatal man) (1995), Les hommes, etc. (Men, etc.) (2003), Au Royaume des Femmes (The Kingdom of Women) (2007), and Les Naufragés de l’île Tromelin (The Castaways of Tromelin island) (2009).

 Frain regularly participates in actions in favor of the Tibetan cause.
 She is an ambassador for the association Aide à l'enfance tibétaine (Aid to Tibetan Children) and La Voix de l'enfant (The Voice of the child).
 She is also a member of the honor committee of l'ADMD (Association for the Right to Die with Dignity).